agschwender/pilbox/README.md

 Tools
 =====

 To verify that your client application is generating correct signatures, use the signature command.
-Note, as in the example below, when verifying signatures the web application will not include the leading question mark from the query string when determinging the signature.
+Note, as in the example below, when verifying signatures the web application will not include the leading question mark from the query string when determining the signature.

     $ python -m pilbox.signature --key=abcdef "x=1&y=2&z=3"
     Query String: x=1&y=2&z=3